Sinofert Announces 2022 Annual Results; Profit Surges Approximately 29% YoY

 2022 Annual Results Highlights:

-HONG KONG / ACCESSWIRE / March 20, 2023 / Sinofert Holdings Limited ("Sinofert" or the "Company", together with its subsidiaries collectively known as the "Group") (stock code: 297.HK) announced the annual results for the twelve months ended 31 December 2022 (the "Period").
+(20 March 2023, Hong Kong) Sinofert Holdings Limited ("Sinofert" or the "Company", together with its subsidiaries collectively known as the "Group") (stock code: 297.HK) announced the annual results for the twelve months ended 31 December 2022 (the "Period").

 The fertilizer industry faced headwinds in 2022 amid complicated and ever-changing global economic environment.
 During the Period, revenue of the Group increased 1.6% year-on-year to RMB 23,003 million; gross profit climbed 31.43% year-on-year to RMB 2,576 million and profit attributable to the Company's owners surged 28.84% year-on-year to RMB 1,117 million.
 Basic earnings per share were RMB 0.159, up 28.84% year-on-year.